turingschool/backend-curriculum-site/module1/projects/credit_check.markdown

 * 2: Below expectations
 * 1: Well-below expectations

+**Expectations:**

 ### 1. Ruby Syntax & Style

-Expectations:

-[ ] Naming follows convention (is idiomatic)
+* Naming follows convention (is idiomatic)

-[ ] Ruby methods used are logical and readable
+* Ruby methods used are logical and readable

-[ ] Code is indented properly
+* Code is indented properly

-[ ] Code does not exceed 80 characters per line
+* Code does not exceed 80 characters per line

 ### 2. Breaking Logic into Components

-Expectations:

-[ ] Code is effectively broken into methods & classes
+* Code is effectively broken into methods & classes

-[ ] May break the principle of SRP
+* May break the principle of SRP

 ### 3. Functionality

-Expectations:

-[ ] Application meets all requirements (extension not req'd)
+* Application meets all requirements (extension not req'd)